hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

 Executing the above mentioned build an run commands will lead in our example to the following waveform output:
 ![Waveform](assets/faulty-output-counter.png)
 Here we can see the that all counters are counting on the positive edge of the clock and remain at their initial value while the reset is active.
-The only counter which is behaving differently is `counter1`, which is the counter represented by instance uut1 and the one we targeted with the _instrumentation_.
+The only counter which is behaving differently is `counter1`, which is the counter represented by instance uut1 and the one we targeted with the _hook-insertion_.
 As expected the fault propagets to the counter output during the time points _10_ and _50_ with the value at _1_.

 ### Current Limitations
 Even though this example shows the functionality of the extension, it is important to note that currently there are limitations of the extension.
-The first limitation we want to address that currently there is no way to _instrument_ the top module of a design.
+The first limitation we want to address that currently there is no way to _insert-hooks_ to the top module of a design.
-Also the signals targeted for the _instrumentation_ need to fulfill two conditions.
+Also the signals targeted for the _hook-insertion_ need to fulfill two conditions.
 With the conditions being:
 - the signal must be of the type implicit or literal
 - the singal must not have a range greater than 64 bits